-The system can use DQ6 and DQ2 together to determine whether a sector is actively erasing or is erase-suspended.
+The system can use DQ6 and DQ2 together to determine whether a sector is actively erasing or is erasesuspended.
 When the device is actively erasing (that is, the Embedded Erase algorithm is in progress), DQ6 toggles.
 When the device enters the Erase Suspend mode, DQ6 stops toggling.
 However, the system must also use DQ2 to determine which sectors are erasing or erase-suspended.
-Alternatively, the system can use DQ7 (see the subsection on "DQ7: Data# Polling").
+Alternatively, the system can use DQ7 (see the subsection on DQ7: Data# Polling, on page 23).